 - Use knowledge of business practices, ethics and privacy practices (HIPAA).

 - Educate patients about ergonomics, self-massage techniques, results and benefits of massage therapy, etc.

 What does Massage Therapy training involve?

 Classes in anatomy, physiology, kinesiology, pathology and ethics in addition to massage therapy methods and business practices.

 Yes.
 Ohio is the only state in which massage therapy is considered a limited branch of medicine.
-The State Medical Board of Ohio licenses massage therapists and regulates massage therapy schools and practitioners through its standing committee on Limited Branches and Alternative Medicine with the assistance of the Massage Therapy Advisory Committee.
+The State Medical Board of Ohio licenses massage therapists and regulates massage therapy schools and practitioners through its standing committee on Limited Branches and Alternative Medicine.

 Will Tri-C’s Massage Therapy program prepare me to sit for the Federation of State Massage Therapy Boards (FSMTB) MBLEx massage exam and apply for a massage license with the State Medical Board of Ohio?